xinyu-z/fileDepo/README.md

-The Bai description pdf needs editing.
+The *Bai Description* pdf needs editing.

 Word list uploaded, transcribed according to elicitation recordings made in the informant's house.